Solar mounting equipment on a flat roof

 Solar panels can be fitted on just about any roof type.
 They work very well with all the main roof types here in Ireland.

-Flat concrete tiles, fibre cement slate, pan tile / roman tile / wavy tile and natural slate are the most common types here in Ireland and solar panels can be fitted to any of those.
+Flat concrete tiles, fibre cement slate, pan tile / Roman tile / wavy tile and natural slate are the most common types here in Ireland and solar panels can be fitted to any of those.
 Natural slate takes a little longer than the others, and so the installation process might take half a day longer.

 Flat roof types